DavidLievrouw/WordList/readme.md

 Write a console application that processes a word list.
 The application should print all the 6-letter words from the list, that can be obtained by concatenating two other words from the list.

-An example: The word “albums” is printed, because the words “al”, “bums” and “albums” are in the word list.
+An example: The word â€œalbumsâ€ is printed, because the words â€œalâ€, â€œbumsâ€ and â€œalbumsâ€ are in the word list.

 Print the result as follows: